Prag8855/aab/content/guides/lost-and-found-berlin.md

 Date_created: 2019-11-28
 ---

 Lost something in Berlin?
-You're not alone.
+You are not alone.
 Hundreds of thousands of lost items are found in Berlin each year.
 Here's what you have to get your things back.

 {% include "_blocks/tableOfContents.html" %}